dabrign/mlflowserver/README.md

 # Features
 * Ready to use postgresql
-* Ready to use s3-like storage
+* Ready to use s3-like storage (minio)

+# Examples

+I did found some issues to log archifacts on remote server.
+I found a workaround to solve that issue, see examples folder.